hedenc/BoundsCheckMarker/README.md

 Make all should produce example output in Examples/output.txt of the marker run on Examples/safe_test.s which is generated from Examples/test.c with Softbound.

-Functions to mark can be added and removed in functions.def and then rebuilding the program.

 Set the path for the Softbound modified clang in the Makefile.